it-projects-llc/tg-addons/tg_website_event/README.rst

 * Adds "Visible on current website" field in the event tree view and make it editable from this view directly

+* In event page "Back to events" link is removed

 Credits
 =======